Loutropolis

 “Perhaps no country in the world possesses a greater abundance of mineral waters than Greece, nor is there any country in which they are less known,” wrote Frederick Strong, the English consul to Bavaria and Hannover in Athens, in his 1842 book Greece as a Kingdom.

 This exhibition focuses on the profound influence of scientific exploration concerning hot springs, rocks, and soil in late 19th-century Greece, leading to a groundbreaking understanding of the nation’s landscape and mineral resources.
 Hot springs across the nation were scrutinized, revealing a comprehensive chemical network with therapeutic attributes.
 Medical professionals, chemists, and geologists developed insights through fieldwork, lab studies, and treatises, often dispatching mineral water samples to laboratories in Northern Europe.
 These geochemical evaluations laid the groundwork for tangible structures: state-built hydrotherapy clinics designed to address various conditions using the diverse properties of mineral waters.
-Minerals such as sodium chloride, magnesium, sulfates became the impetus for this major construction endeavor.
-Greek Thermalism – a nationwide ‘taking the waters’ – had its peaks in the interwar and in the postwar eras.
+Minerals such as sodium chloride, magnesium, or sulfates became the impetus for this major construction endeavor.
+Greek Thermalism – a nationwide ‘taking of the waters’ – had its peaks in the interwar and in the postwar eras.
 The state sought to take care of its citizens through the promotion of natural treatments for a wide range of medical symptoms.
 Minerals were the matter of care.
 State-funded bathing towns at hot springs, so called ‘Loutropolis,’ emerged across the country.

 The exhibition explores the significance of Thermalism, the practice of ‘taking the waters,’ and the creation of these state-sponsored bath towns, or Loutropolis.
 It does so by re-enacting two pivotal historic moments: Greece’s display at the 1878 Paris World Fair with Pericles House where Section V, among various ground specimens featured bottles of mineral spring waters.
 It emerges from a period when the Greek landscape was meticulously studied and mapped by scientists, doctors, and writers.
 For the financially struggling new Greek state, mineral resources symbolized progress and potential, subject to the scrutiny of the Great Powers.
 Minerals were not only seen as exploitable resources but also as therapeutic agents.